 - soliciting specific participation as appropriate – see programme activities below

-- remove people who no longer qualify for membership, eg moving roles or leaving
+- removing people who no longer qualify for membership, for example moving roles or leaving

 Avoid adding or removing someone without telling them why.

-The role has 2 main areas of focus:
+The role has two main areas of focus:

 - to develop, evolve and support self-managed and self-developing communities

 - to act as a point of contact for all aspects of community development